The Picomag electromagnetic flow meter is a smart and economic flow meter launched recently by Endress+Hauser for water and other applications.

 The Picomag follows industry trends with excellent features that may put it in front of its competitors, even as a budget meter.
-As usual, let’s dig in and see how it can help you in a new flow application.
-Stick with me, and we’ll suss out the pros and cons of this new device!

 The Picomag measures temperature and volume flow bidirectionally.
-It can fit many industries and applications; if you have conductive product, then you have the Picomag as an option.
+It can fit many industries and applications; if you have conductive product, then we surely have the Picomag as an option.
 It has a nominal diameter from half an inch to two inches and measures up to 750 liters per minute.
 It can also handle pressures up to 16 bar and temps from -10 to 60 degrees Celsius.

-To configure it, you just need to connect with it using the SmartBlue App (up to 10 meters).
-The app is free, and you can download it to iOS or Android.
+To configure it, we just need to connect with it using the SmartBlue App (up to 10 meters).
+The app is free, and we can download it to iOS or Android.
 It also has IP 65 and IP67 ratings, and drinking water approvals are pending, according to the website.
 Last but not least, the IO-Link brings a lot of benefits, such as smooth configuration and automatic reconfiguration.

 To know more about such products, you can get in touch with our engineers!